mnurlybe/Cub3D_new/README.md

 I need to make a dynamic minimap, meaning that it should have only 10 tiles visible, and it will change depending on the player movement.

 get player direction (N, S, E, W)

+// Brainstorming
+Player struct: mini_x and mini_y --> are these really needed for a minimap.
+If for minimap it is going to look like the player is always in the center, then we will probably need to move only the visible part of the map.
+Meaning that every pixel is going to be checked if it is: 1.outside of map, 2. wall, 3.nowall.
+Therefore, in move_player function, we can use normal Players coordinates (x and y) to move in the window and in parallel it is going to adjust visible part of the minimap.
+Like these we will not duplicate player's coordinate twice in a minimap and normal window.